Liberia: World Wars and interwar period

+Firestone was confronted with labor force issues within its Liberia plantations.
+The Liberian people had, up to that point, largely participated in subsistence agriculture and did not participate in a market economy.
+This made it difficult for Firestone to develop a wage-labor force.
+In response, the company attempted to redesign Liberia's economic and labor system through impressment, tax systems designed to pry labor out of the traditional economy by creating need for cash income, and forced labor.
+Because of Firestone's existence as the only major employer besides the Liberian government, these exploitative systems existed until they were abolished in the 1970s.
+However, scholars such as Animesh Ghoshal argue that these colonial structures still exist today in different forms.

 In 1927, the country's elections again showed the power of the True Whig Party, with electoral proceedings that have been called some of the most rigged ever; the winning candidate was declared to have received votes amounting to more than 15 times the number of eligible voters.
 (The loser actually received around 60% of the eligible vote.)

-Soon after, allegations of modern slavery in Liberia led the League of Nations to establish the Christy commission.
-Findings included government involvement in widespread "Forced or compulsory labour".
+Soon after, allegations of modern slavery in Liberia led the League of Nations to establish the Christy Commission.
+Findings included government involvement in widespread "forced or compulsory labour".
 Minority ethnic groups especially were exploited in a system that enriched well-connected elites.
 As a result of the report, President Charles D. B. King and Vice President Allen N. Yancy resigned.

 In the mid-20th century, Liberia gradually began to modernize with American assistance.
 During World War II, the United States made major infrastructure improvements to support its military efforts in Africa and Europe against Germany.
 It built the Freeport of Monrovia and Roberts International Airport under the Lend-Lease program before its entry into the Second World War.

-After the war, President William Tubman encouraged foreign investment, with Liberia achieving the second-highest rate of economic growth in the world during the 1950s.
+In 1944, President Tubman announced his "Open Door" policy.
+This policy, which encouraged foreign investment, gave Liberia an attractive climate for foreign investment and increased involvement of multinational foreign investment in the country.
+Despite this, Firestone remained and still remains one of the largest influences on the Liberian economy.
+This influence has raised concerns in regards to the effects of foreign investment on Liberia's political and economic policies.
+Economists such as Elliot Berg have stated that economic growth may be confined to export goods with foreign producers, which removes some of Liberia's economic autonomy.
 In international affairs, it was a founding member of the United Nations, a vocal critic of South African apartheid, a proponent of African independence from European colonial powers, and a supporter of Pan-Africanism.
 Liberia also helped to fund the Organisation of African Unity.